macmullensantiago/Apuntes--/README.md

         longer just breathing.
 When we start paying attention to our breathing on a regular basis, our relationship to it changes dramatically.

+        Time past and time future
+        Allow but a little consciousness.
+        To be conscious is not to be in time …

    ## Mindfulness
       * www.umassmed.edu/cfm Center for Mindfulness, UMass Medical School